mr-islam/qawl/README.md

 There are dozens of amazing Qur'ān applications on mobile devices, and some great ones online for all devices (like the awesome quran.com) — but there was nothing up-to-date that targeted desktop computers/laptops with only useful features (without excess) and beautiful design.

-Al-Kitāb is an uncompromising desktop Qur'ān reading app, featuring:
+Qawl is an uncompromising desktop Qur'ān reading app, featuring:

 * Ultra **high-quality** images of the Medina Mushaf that millions are familiar with